AnonymousSEMA/PFV/README.md

 * You can see the results  by going to
   * QUIC : folder [1-2] in src/Protocols-Ivy/protocol-testing/quic/test/temp
+  * MiniP:
-  * MiniP: folder [1-2] in src/Protocols-Ivy/protocol-testing/minip/test/temp
+    * folder [1-2] in src/Protocols-Ivy/protocol-testing/minip/test/temp for the test that do not fail
+    * folder [3-4] in src/Protocols-Ivy/protocol-testing/minip/test/temp for the test that fail

 * How to read the result, e.g for :
   * shadow: